jalextowle/submarine-game/README.md

 - Immersive 3D underwater environment with tropical aesthetics
 - Realistic submarine controls with physics-based movement
-- Treasure collection gameplay
-- Vibrant ocean floor with sand, coral, and marine life
-- Dynamic fish and cloud animations
+- Dynamic cloud animations
-- Score tracking system
 - Third-person camera that follows your submarine
 - Physics-based movement with buoyancy and momentum

 ## How to Play

 1. Use WASD or arrow keys to control the submarine's movement
+   - Mouse: Position submarine
    - W/Up Arrow: Move forward
    - S/Down Arrow: Move backward
-   - A/Left Arrow: Turn left/move left
+   - A/Left Arrow: Strafe left/move left
-   - D/Right Arrow: Turn right/move right
+   - D/Right Arrow: Strafe right/move right
-   - Q: Move upward
-   - E: Move downward

-2. Collect treasures to increase your score
-3. Explore the underwater world and enjoy the scenery
+2. Explore the underwater world and enjoy the scenery
-4. Press 'R' to restart the game if needed

 ## Running the Game